Sohee Goo explores the gaps in perception at the intersection of photography and installation.

 <ESC.> series

-This series explores the fundamental geometric principle of “point, line, and plane.”
-Inspired by the belief that “Everything is connected,” the artist metaphorically illustrates how points form lines and how lines create planes through the arrangement of eggs.
-If each egg and image represents a point, then collectively they form lines and expand into planes.
-This abstract representation conveys the idea of interconnectedness and existential meaning through basic artistic elements.
+This series explores the geometric principles of points, lines, and planes.
+Starting from the premise that "everything is connected," the artist metaphorically illustrates the process where points form lines and lines create planes through the arrangement of eggs.
+When each egg and image is defined as a point, they gather to form lines or extended connected shapes, eventually expanding into a plane.
+This abstract expression conveys interconnectedness and existential meaning through these fundamental artistic elements.

 03.Stability - Instability